Select a camp experience below for more information!

 Accessibility

 Campers will spend plenty of time outdoors during a range of weather conditions, including heat, humidity, and precipitation, as well as travel over uneven, natural surfaces.
 Accommodations may be available.
-Please contact us for more information.
+Please visit the Bronx Zoo Accessibility website for more details, or contact us at BZeducation@wcs.org with questions.

 Our office is open Monday through Friday from 9:00 a.m. - 4:30 p.m.